contentful/slash-developers/docs/php/index.md

 ### Symfony

-A generic product catalogue / e-commerce app connected to an example space using Symfony.
+A generic product catalogue / e-commerce app connected to an example space using Symfony.<br/>
 [View on GitHub](https://github.com/contentful/product-catalogue-app-symfony)

 ### Laravel

-A simple blog using Contentful and Laravel.
+A simple blog using Contentful and Laravel.<br/>
 [View on GitHub](https://github.com/contentful/blog-app-laravel)